joineynguyen/Scrabble/README.md

 # Scrabble (In Progress)
 Welcome to my Scrabble board game project.
-This game will be single player vs computer.
+This game will be single player.

 ###### **Motivation:**
 I wanted to make this game because my predictions on the data structures used in this game will be fun to work and solidify with.